Climate change - driving forces

 Changes in energy efficiency and fuel mix are important drivers for reducing greenhouse gas emissions in the EU.

-This statistical article is organised in the same order as the reporting on the main source sectors in the GHG emissions inventories.
+This statistical article is organised in the same order as the reporting on the main source sectors in the GHG emission inventories.
 First an overall picture is given, followed by sections presenting the GHG emissions of each specific source sector together with the developments for the underlying drivers.
 The aim is to help the reader to understand which factors influence the development of GHG emissions.

-The European statistical system (ESS) collects official statistics, some of which are used to estimate GHG emissions that are reported in GHG inventories.
-While national statistical institutes are usually not directly responsible for compiling GHG inventory data, they often support the compilation by providing auxiliary input data.
+The European statistical system (ESS) collects official statistics, some of which are used to estimate GHG emissions that are reported in GHG emission inventories.
+While national statistical institutes are usually not directly responsible for compiling GHG emission inventory data, they often support the compilation by providing auxiliary input data.

 Total emissions, main breakdowns by source and general drivers